 WHAT ARE THE EXCISE TAX RATES IN THE UAE?

-The excise tax percentage in the UAE for the various applicable goods is as follows:
+The excise tax percentage in the UAE for eligible goods is as follows:

 - 50% for carbonated drinks